leroythelegend/rough_idea_project_cars/README.md

 ```
 * Go back to the bin directory and start pcars and do some laps you don't need to rebuild, pcars will pick up the changes from the shared library.
 * My idea of the live type was so that GUI developers can use the live feed to create their own unique pcars displays.
-* To Be Continued, next will be a tute on the post lap process.

 ## <a name="T-Part3"></a>Part 3 Roll Your Own Post Lap Process